-- The blood contains iron in it and the loss of blood results in the loss of iron from the body.
-The iron levels are known to be directly related to the milk production rate.
+- Human blood contains iron in it and the loss of blood results in the loss of iron from the body.
+The iron levels in a nursing mother’s body are known to be directly related to her rate of milk production.

-- The hormonal medication used for birth control can cause a reduction in the supply.
+- Hormonal medication used for birth control can cause a reduction in the milk supply.

-No. Sometimes a food item may cause hindrance to the milk making process.
-Another reason is that there could be hormonal imbalances in the body.
+No, you don’t have to worry if you cannot produce enough breast milk.
+Sometimes a food item may cause hindrance to the milk-making process, or hormonal imbalances could lead to low breast milk supply.
 Most of the causes can be treated in consultation with a certified doctor and some medicines.
 The baby, in the meantime, can be fed with the help of the supplements.
 This will fulfil the nutritional requirements of the baby.

 How to Diagnose Chronic Low Milk Supply

-If the milk supply rate doesn’t improve on its own, one should go to a doctor or a consultant.
-They usually ask for a blood test so that they can consider it to determine the blood count and check if the person is suffering from anaemia.
-The body heals on its own and most of these issues get resolved without any medical intervention.
-However, some of them may require some treatment.
+If your milk supply rate doesn’t improve on its own, you should seek immediate medical advice.
+Doctors usually ask for a blood test to determine if the core reason for low milk supply could be anaemia.
+If it is not a chronic issue, the mother’s body heals on its own, resolving low breast milk problems, without any medical intervention.
+However, some may require treatment.

 How Can Low Milk Supply Affect Your Baby?

-The following traits in a baby indicate that she is getting enough milk.
+The following traits indicate that a baby is getting enough milk.

 - The child is pooping 4-5 times a day and the poop is large and mustard coloured.

-- The baby looks content after the feeding and usually after a feed, though this differs from one child to other.
+- The baby looks content after a feed, though this differs from one child to another.

 - The breasts feel softer and less full after feeding.

-There are various ways to increase the milk supply so that the baby gets enough milk to have the nutrition for proper growth.
+There are various ways mothers can try to increase breast milk supply so that their babies get enough nutrition for proper growth.
 Some of them are:

-- One should compress their breasts when they feel there is a decrease in the sucking and swallowing of the milk by the baby.
-This will completely drain the breasts of the milk.
-One can then switch the baby to the other breast and repeat the process.
+- Compressing the breast when the baby’s sucking and swallowing slow down.
+This will completely drain the breast, and the mother can then switch the baby to the other breast and repeat the process.

-- One should have pumping sessions in between nursing so that the body can stimulate itself to the increasing demand.
-The pumped milk can be stored in a clean vessel so that it can be fed to the baby in case he/she needs supplements.
+- Having pumping sessions in between nursing so that the body can stimulate itself to the increasing demand.
+The pumped milk can be stored in a clean vessel and can be fed to the baby in case he needs supplements.

-- Eat the food items that increase milk production in the body, like papaya, fenugreek, oats.
+- Eating foods are believed to help increase milk production in the body, such as papaya, fenugreek, and oats.

-- A sleeping baby may need to be made more active so that they can feed on the milk more vigorously, thus increasing the demand which will result in a better stimulation.
+- A sleeping baby may need to be made more active so that he can feed on the milk more vigorously, thus increasing the demand which will result in better stimulation.

-- Fenugreek: A very common herb, it is used in breastfeeding supplements as well.
-These are known to stimulate the production of sweat in a body.
-Since the breasts are modified form of sweat gland, they also help in increasing the milk production.
-Those who have consumed fenugreek have reported an increase in the production of milk within 1-2 days.
+- Fenugreek: A very common herb, fenugreek is used in breastfeeding supplements as well.
+Fenugreek seeds are known to stimulate the production of sweat.
+Since the breasts are a modified form of sweat gland, they also help in increasing breast milk production.
+Some mothers who have consumed fenugreek have reported an increase in the production of milk within 1-2 days.

-- Oats: There are some cookies available in the market called lactation cookies.
-These cookies generally contain oats which have long been believed to help in milk production.
+- Oats: Oats can also help mothers improve breast milk supply.
+Lactation cookies, which are easily available in the market, generally contain oats which have long been believed to help in breast milk production.

-- Fennel: This is a galactagogue and that’s why it can be found in various teas and supplements that are used for increasing the milk production.
+- Fennel: Fennel is a galactagogue and that’s why it can be found in various teas and supplements that are used for increasing breast milk supply.

-- Brewer’s yeast: There is no scientific proof about why this helps in milk production but consuming it is believed to help the lactation.
+- Brewer’s yeast: There is no scientific proof about why Brewer’s yeast helps in milk production, but consuming it is believed to help with lactation.

-- Spinach: They are iron rich and can help in increasing the iron level in the body which may have decreased due to the loss of blood during the birth of the child.
+- Spinach: Spinach is iron-rich and can help in increasing the iron level in the body, which may have decreased due to blood loss during childbirth.
 Low iron levels have generally been linked with a low milk production rate.

-As you have noticed, some of these food items have no scientific evidence which states that they can help in boosting the production of milk in a mother.
-However, many people claim that these foods work and one can perhaps go along with this by saying none of them can be disproved in any way.
+We want our readers to know that some of these foods have no scientific evidence to prove that they can help in boosting the production of milk in a mother.
+However, many mothers claim that these foods work and one can perhaps try them in moderate quantities.

 A new mother should start taking supplements from the day the baby is born so that she can ready her body for lactation as soon as possible.
 This can help the mother in producing a sizable amount of milk for her baby.
 Medical experts say that one should establish a good milk supply within the first six weeks so that the baby doesn’t develop any problems in the future.

-Is It Ok to Breastfeed Even if Having a Low Breast Milk
+Is It OK to Breastfeed When There Is Low Breast Milk Supply

 It is completely fine to breastfeed even if there is low breast milk in a mother.
 This will stimulate the breasts to produce more milk to match up to the demand.
-While the breasts adjust, the baby’s diet may be supplemented by formula milk so that there is no reduction in the supply of nutrition to the baby and he/she can grow properly and become healthy and strong.
+While the breasts adjust, the baby’s diet may be supplemented by formula milk to ensure an adequate supply of nutrition to the baby, and he can grow properly and become strong and healthy.

-After going through various reports and surveys, one may easily be lead to believe that most of the cases of low milk supply in new mothers are more a psychological problem than a real one.
+After going through various reports and surveys, one may easily be lead to believe that most of the causes of low milk supply in new mothers are psychological than real.
 The problem of low milk supply may pose health problems for the baby in terms of poor growth.
-However, this isn’t a long-term problem as the problem can be rectified through numerous remedies.
+However, this isn’t a long-term problem as it can be rectified through numerous remedies.
 Even in the worst-case scenario, there is always the option of getting a wet nurse who can temporarily help feed the baby.